alphagov/paas-auditor/README.md

 A Golang application that scrapes Cloud Controller's `/v2/events` endpoint for Audit Events and stores them in a Postgres database.

-**This is not supported by the GOV.UK PaaS team.
-It is an experiment by @46bit and not yet mature.**

 **To understand how to run this and solve issues, see the [RUNBOOK](RUNBOOK.md).**

 ## Installation